Table of Contents

-Product labels are part of the narrative of a product – it is space paid for by the manufacturer Industry likes to control the narrative.
+In the view of corporate executives in the capitalist economy, product labels are part of the narrative of a product – it is space paid for by the manufacturer .
+Industry likes to control the narrative.
 Miller Lite, in commercials “tastes great” and is “less filling”.
 Campbell Soup advertises its products as full of healthy ingredients.
 The chunky versions could be eaten with a fork.
+Canned soup is high in sodium, which is a problem.

 The legal definition of food adulteration may be limited to contamination or the use of unsafe ingredients; the law requires food companies to label cheese flavoured products and to admit when processed cheese is not a cheese product.